 - 7. A patient who refuses his/her admission medical history and physical examination shall be approached at least monthly thereafter, until such time as the patient consents to such an examination.
 Documentation of the initial refusal shall be written in the margins of the Medical History and Physical Examination form; subsequent refusals shall be documented in the Physical Health Progress Notes at the time of the monthly medication renewals.
-Competency to consent to or refuse needed medical examinations and/or treatments is a question to refer to the Attending Psychiatrist for potential referral to the Probate Court. - 8.
+Competency to consent to or refuse needed medical examinations and/or treatments are a question to refer to the Attending Psychiatrist for discussion with his/her Medical Director and potential referral to the Probate Court. - 8.
 All patients shall receive an annual physical examination during the anniversary month of their admission (as defined by CVH policy).
 The Ambulatory Care Services clinician must document patient refusals of the annual physical examination at the time of the monthly medication renewals. - 9.
-All admission/annual Medical History and Physical Examination(s) shall outline assessments, additional diagnostic testings, consultations, and/or treatments for all non-psychiatric (medical) physical problems. - 10.
-Pain assessments are completed in accordance with the Hospital's OP&P 2.5. text moved to Article XIII - 11.
+All admission/annual Medical History and Physical Examination(s) shall outline assessments, additional diagnostic tests, consultations, and/or treatments for all non-psychiatric (medical) physical problems. - 10.
+Pain assessments are completed in accordance with the Hospital's OP&P 2.5. - 11.
 Chest X-rays will be performed based upon physical findings and/or clinical symptomatology.
 Chest X-rays are not part of Connecticut Valley Hospital's routine admission or annual medical assessments.

-ARTICLE XI: PATIENT DEATHS
+ARTICLE XII: PATIENT DEATHS

 - 1. In the event of a patient death, a physician shall pronounce the deceased as soon as possible but no later then four hours following the initial discovery of the body.
-The body shall not be released until an entry has been made and signed by the physician in the medical record of the deceased. - 2.
+The body shall not be released until an entry has been made and signed by the physician in the medical record of the deceased.
+(See OP&P 2.34). - 2.
 Post mortem care is not initiated until the patient has been examined and pronounced dead, and the family has been notified.
 Policies with respect to the release of dead bodies shall conform to state law.
-(See OP&P 3.3) - 3.
-Meaningful autopsies shall be sought whenever possible.
+(See OP&P 2.34). - Meaningful autopsies shall be sought whenever possible.
 An autopsy, unless required by the Medical Examiner's Office, may be performed only after obtaining written consent in accordance with state law and Hospital policy.
-(See OP&P 3.3)
+(See OP&P 2.34) Every member of the Medical Staff is expected to be actively interested in securing an autopsy when the death of a patient occurs.
+No autopsy shall be performed without the written consent of a relative or legally authorized agency.